top of page

 Journey map

-After the persona, I create a journey map to really get into mike's shoes and empathize with his experience of finding treatments for his lower back pain through the application.
-This was a great exercise because as I imagined the emotions Mike would encounter during his experience, it allowed me to realize new design opportunities for Ropana website and app.
+After developing the persona, I created a journey map to deeply empathize with Mike’s experience in finding treatments for his lower back pain through the application.
+This exercise illuminated the emotions Mike would encounter during his journey, revealing new design opportunities for the Ropana website and app.

 Empathy map